alcantarar/UWM_GitHub_Workshop/Q_and_A.md

-# Post-Tutorial Q&A
+# Post-Workshop Q&A
- We received some great questions from attendees of the 2020 vASB GitHub Tutorial.
+ We received some great questions from attendees of the 2020 vASB GitHub Workshop.
 We've consolidated them along with their answers.
 At the bottom is a list of resources that can help further your Git/GitHub understanding.

 **Have you used the same process (Git/GitHub) for manuscripts?
 If so, any tips or suggestions?**